Thylacine: Evolution

 A classic example of convergent evolution, the thylacine showed many similarities to the members of the dog family, Canidae, of the Northern Hemisphere: sharp teeth, powerful jaws, raised heels, and the same general body form.
 Since the thylacine filled the same ecological niche in Australia and New Guinea as canids did elsewhere, it developed many of the same features.
 Despite this, as a marsupial, it is unrelated to any of the Northern Hemisphere placental mammal predators.

-The thylacine is a basal member of the Dasyuromorphia, along with numbats, dunnarts, wambengers, and quolls.
-The cladogram follows: